rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

  opt-out of supporting endless wars, opt-out of central planning, and yes, even opt-out of the madness of modern art.

-Bitcoin is the money one can save without losing one's soul.
+Bitcoin is money you can save without losing your soul.
 It is not a hedge, it's value can only increase along with civilization itself.
-As such, storing money in Bitcoin is choosing civilization and humanity over idolatry and serfdom.
+As such, using Bitcoin is choice, a choice in favor of civilization and a better future.